 When you should not cancel your car insurance

-- Moving does not automatically require you to get a new auto policy.
+- When you move: Moving does not automatically require you to get a new auto policy.
 Before moving, contact your current company to find out if you can transfer your coverage to the new state.
 Moving can cause your rate to change because location is a factor in determining premiums.
 If your current insurance company operates local agencies, you might need to choose a new agent.

-- Never cancel your car insurance due to a temporary non-driving period.
+- When you’re only temporarily not driving: Never cancel your car insurance due to a temporary non-driving period.
 Some insurance companies allow you to suspend your coverage if you put your car in storage for 30 days or longer.
 That can come in handy if you go on an extended vacation or need time to recuperate from surgery.
 However, if you’re still making car payments, you must get approval from the lender to suspend coverage.
 The suspension process can vary by state.
 In some states, you can call your agent to make the request, but you’ll need to send a written request in others.
 If you cancel your policy instead of suspending it, you could incur a rate increase when you purchase a new policy due to a lapse in coverage.

-Your insurance company may charge a cancellation fee if you cancel before the end of the policy term.
 If you have paid your premium in advance and cancel before the end of the term, the insurance company must refund the balance in most cases.

 The insurance industry is highly regulated, and each state has insurance statutes that govern how companies must handle refunds.
 In Nebraska, for example, the insurance company must contact you within 15 business days of cancellation to inform you about any eligible refunds.
 If you finance your premium through a premium finance company, the insurance company may return the unused premium to the finance company, not you.